xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 we've long since been over and dealt with.

-First, let's take care of a problem that we've addressed before: Our current version of procedure Factor, as we left it in Installment 15, can't handle negative arguments.
-To fix that, we'll introduce the procedure SignedFactor:
+First, let's take care of a problem that we've addressed before: Our current version of procedure `Factor`, as we left it in Installment 15, can't handle negative arguments.
+To fix that, we'll introduce the procedure `SignedFactor`:

 ```delphi
 {--------------------------------------------------------------}